What is Hormonal Imbalance and What Are The Symptoms?

 As you enter perimenopause, the hormonal shifts can make it harder to maintain a healthy weight.
 Fluctuations in oestrogen, progesterone, and cortisol can lead to fat storage around the midsection, even if you haven’t changed your diet or lifestyle.
 Lower oestrogen levels can also slow down your metabolism, making it difficult to burn calories efficiently.

-What you can do: Focusing on balanced blood sugar and maintaining lean muscle through both diet and gentle resistance exercise can help mitigate this.
+Nutrition tips: Focusing on balanced blood sugar and maintaining lean muscle through both diet and gentle resistance exercise can help mitigate this.
 My Rebalance Nutrition Method is designed to support these hormonal changes without calorie counting or extreme diets.

 2. Fatigue